Join the IRS Nationwide Tax Forums Mailing List

-(T) (F) As digital and virtual communications become more widely used and accessible, the IRS continues to modernize how we interact with taxpayers and their representatives to encourage voluntary tax compliance in a safe and secure manner.
+(T) As digital and virtual communications become more widely used and accessible, the IRS continues to modernize how we interact with taxpayers and their representatives to encourage voluntary tax compliance in a safe and secure manner.
 This year, new tools and expanded communication options are making it more convenient to address tax issues, whether they are simple or complex.
 How can these innovations help you navigate audits, collection actions, and other interactions with the IRS?
-Attend this session, in addition to visiting the "IRS Future Digital Services" booth in the exhibit hall, to share your perspective and to learn more about how the IRS is working to create a better experience.
+Attend this session and visit the "IRS Future Digital Services" booth in the exhibit hall, to share your perspective and to learn more about how the IRS is working to create a better experience.

-20. IRS Notices Issued after Filing Information Returns (CP2100 or Notice 972CG): What to Do and How to Respond
+19. IRS Notices Issued after Filing Information Returns (CP2100 or Notice 972CG) - What to Do and How to Respond

 (U) (F) This is an update about the significant changes to the Individual Taxpayer Identification Number (ITIN) program made by Section 203 of the Protecting Americans from Tax Hikes Act of 2015 (PATH Act), Pub.
 L. 114-113, div.
 Q, enacted on December 18, 2015, that modified Section 6109 of the Internal Revenue Code.

-23. One Year Down, But Wait!
+22. One Year Down, but Wait!
 There's More on Refundable Credits Due Diligence

-25. A Practitioner's Look at Limited Liability Companies (LLC) and Their Tax Entities
+24. A Practitioner's Look at Limited Liability Companies (LLCs) and Their Tax Entities

 (E) (F) This session will enable participants to know what to do when tax return preparation and representation issues cross the line and become an ethics issue.
 Practical examples will be shown to assist participants in the proper way to identify and manage common issues, such as: answers to questions on returns, competence, conflicts of interest, due diligence, knowledge of errors, and return of records.
 Presented by the American Institute of Certified Public Accountants, www.aicpa.org.